How to Build an Async REST API Client Class in Python with Connection Pooling

 return [results[i] for i in sorted(results)]

 The behavior difference is significant.
 If one request fails with a non-retryable error (say, a 404), the TaskGroup cancels every other in-flight request immediately.
 No wasted work, no orphaned coroutines consuming connection pool slots.
-The caller receives an ExceptionGroup that they handle with Python 3.11's except* syntax, which lets them catch different exception types from the group selectively.
+The caller receives an ExceptionGroup that they handle with Python 3.11's except* syntax.

 async def main():